withinsoft/ventriloquist/help/index.md

 # Help

 This is the help index for Ventriloquist.
-The following help topics are loaded:
+The following help topics are available:

 ```
 - add     - Adding a systemmate